NEW YORK PARALEGAL TM

 History and Mission

-The school's mission is to prepare students for productive and satisfying careers as paralegals, through quality instruction combining academic theory with practical application, designed to provide each student with the requisite knowledge and skills to obtain potential employment as a legal assistant.
+The school's mission is to prepare students for productive and satisfying careers as paralegals, through quality online cloud-based instruction combining academic theory with practical application, designed to provide each student with the requisite knowledge and skills to obtain potential employment as a legal assistant.

 To achieve its mission, the school is committed to the following objectives: